 Venezuela is a country in free-fall; that is literally a quote from CNN.
 Struggling with food shortages, incessant power failure and a dictatorial government, the full extent of the country’s problems remains shrouded in mystery.

 Yep, Egypt tanked its currency by more than half to secure a bail-out.
-Now, visiting Egypt is dirt cheap as Andrew recently discussed:
+Now, visiting Egypt is dirt cheap as Andrew recently discussed.
+It also means that Egypt is currently one of the cheapest countries in the world for great real estate.

 It could be said that this is an adjustment period for the North African nation and its problems are not on par with Venezuela’s.
 But, it still has an unstable political system that it needs to remedy before it can register itself as a stable economy with a well-performing currency.